cudeso/mispbot/README.md

 The MISPbot is a simple tool to allow users to interact with MISP via Mastodon or Twitter.

 There are multiple ways to interact with MISP but one approach that was missing is via a *bot*.
 The [MISPbot](https://github.com/cudeso/mispbot) does just that.
 It allows users to query MISP or report sightings via a chat bot.
-Currently is implemented for Mastodon (and template code for Twitter is include), but it can easily be extended to Teams, Slack, Mastodon or other platforms.
+Currently it is implemented for Mastodon (and template code for Twitter is include), but it can easily be extended to Teams, Slack, Mastodon or other platforms.

-To avoid any confusion, there's no AI or LLM involved.
-You can send basic instructions to the bot (currently **query** : lookup an indicator in MISP and reply with the events and context details and **sighting** : report a sighting) and it will reply back.
+To avoid confusion, there's no AI or LLM involved.
+You can send basic instructions to the bot (**query** : lookup an indicator in MISP and reply with the events and context details and **sighting** : report a sighting) and it will reply back.
 Obviously you can extend it with your needs.

 ## Demo bot